-Additionally, compared to their millennial or baby boomer counterparts, 22% of Gen Z are more likely to say they have stopped following a brand online in the past month.
+Additionally, compared to their millennial or baby boomer counterparts, a study by Global Web Index shows that 22% of Gen Z are more likely to say they have stopped following a brand online in the past month.
 Gen Zers are not particularly loyal to brands, which means brands have to work hard to consistently win their favor.

 Brands need to adopt distinct branding, refraining from adopting personalities or a brand voice that is bland or feels mass produced.
-A large majority are skeptical about brands and only 53% of Gen Zers believe brands are authentic.
+According to SalesForce blog, a large majority are skeptical about brands and only 53% of Gen Zers believe brands are authentic.
 To be able to cut through the noise, businesses need to have a well-considered brand strategy to remain fresh, original, authentic, and not overly polished.
 Paying attention to its execution in terms of copy and visual across all marketing channels is key, especially social media.

 If you wish to market to Gen Zs, underestimating the value of video content and not having a video marketing strategy in place can be detrimental.
 This generation revels in visuals that engage and captivate them — their expansive use of Instagram Stories or TikTok is proof.
 Brands need to ensure these are quick to consume, are delightful and fun – fulfilling the instant gratification needs of today’s customer.
 Consider also making your content interactive, where Gen Zs can tap or click to feel involved and active.
 This could be as simple as having ‘yes’ or ‘no’ polls or using the slides feature on Instagram.
 You can also create quizzes that help to do two things at once: understand what your audiences are looking for and help shoppers identify their styles.
 With a personalized content strategy, your Gen Z audience feels seen as a unique individual.